wints/documentation/recipes/ab_testing_apptimize.md

 ### Set Targeting (Apptimize dashboard)

 Next, you'll need to segment users based off *custom attributes* on the Apptimize dashbaord.
-This is done using `[Apptimize setUserAttributeString: forKey:]`, which we'll explain in the section below.
+This is done using {% if page.ios %}`[Apptimize setUserAttributeString: forKey:]`{% endif %}{% if page.android %} `Apptimize.setUserAttribute("Key", "Value")` {% endif %}, which we'll explain in the section below.
 In the future, Apptimize will import Branch data, so that you may bypass this step.

 For now, we have set a **custom attribute** of channel, and value of **facebook**, meaning that if someone comes from a Branch link with the channel set to Facebook, they will automatically be a part of your campaign, and subject to different flows you've defined.
 You can choose any custom attribute value.